-It is a very good idea use static IP address.
-So, in this article, I am going tell you that How to Assign a Static IP Address in Windows 7.
-It a good idea because if you are using several computers or devices in your network.
+It is a very good idea to use a static IP address.
+So, in this article, I am going to tell you How to Assign a Static IP Address in Windows 7.
+It is a good idea because if you are using several computers or devices in your network.
 So, you can give each one of them a Static IP Address.
 It is very disturbing to go to each computer and figure out its IP Address.
-It can use in any operating system, but today I am going tell you about the Windows 7 only.
+It can use in any operating system, but today I am going to tell you about Windows 7 only.
 The Steps are easy to learn.
 So, follow my steps.

 How to Assign a Static IP Address

-Step 2: Network and Sharing Page open’s up, Click on “Change adapter settings” in the Right Panel.
+Step 2: Network and Sharing Page open up, Click on “Change adapter settings” in the Right Panel.

 Step 3: Right-click on “Local Area Connection” and select “Properties”.

 Step 4: Local Area Connection page open’s up, then select Internal Protocol Version 4 (TCP/IPv4) by highlighting it and then click on Properties.

 Step 5: Now Select “Use the following IP address” (It is In the Radio Button Form).
 Enter Your IP, Subnet Mask, and Default Gateway.
 Then Enter Preferred DNS Server and then enter Alternate DNS Server.
 Then Check the “Validate settings upon exit” and click on OK.

 Step 6: Close the “Local Area Connection Properties” Window.